dg/ftp-deployment/readme.md

 ; log file (defaults to config file with .log extension) log = ...

+; append to log instead of truncating file before every deployment (defaults to "no") appendLog = no

 ; directory for temporary files (defaults to system's temporary directory) tempDir = /temp/deployment